-ESG initiatives were primarily addressed by non-profit organizations carrying out activities to provide overnight shelter, homeless prevention, and housing for the homeless.
-A total of \$159,143.11 was expended for the following ESG activities:
+ESG initiatives were primarily addressed by non-profit organizations carrying out activities to provide overnight shelter, homeless prevention, and housing for homeless persons.
+A total of \$409,280.97 in ESG funding (including administrative funds) in ESG funding was expended for the following activities:

-In 2017, Cobb County allocated ESG funds to subrecipients located throughout the County to deliver homeless prevention for households that are either at-risk of or experiencing homelessness.

-- Cobb County through its subrecipients continued to implement ESG regulations and housing priorities.
-The County provided funding for homeless prevention and rapid re-housing to reduce costs of affordable housing for homeless and at-risk families. - A total of three individuals were provided permanent housing through the rapid re-housing program; 17 individuals maintained stable housing through rental assistance and housing support services; 2,390 individuals were provided emergency shelter.
-In 2017, a total 37,667 units of shelter were provided to homeless individuals.
+- In 2018, Cobb County allocated ESG funding to subrecipients located throughout the County to deliver homeless prevention for households that are either at-risk of or experiencing homelessness. - Cobb County through its subrecipients continued to implement ESG regulations and housing priorities.
+The County provided funding for homeless prevention and rapid re-housing to reduce costs of affordable housing for homeless and at-risk families. - A total of three individuals were provided permanent housing through the rapid re-housing program; 218 individuals maintained stable housing through rental assistance and housing support services; 1,796 individuals were provided emergency shelter.